major macro economic indicators

 - Deteriorating security situation and terrorist attacks

-Twin deficits financed by international aid
+Twin deficits financed by international aid (13% of GDP)

-A worsening security and social situation
+Degraded security and social situation